BastienPerdriau/SharePointRunner/README.md

 ## Usage
 The first step is to create a class which inherit from the `Receiver` class, from `SharePointRunner.SDK`.
-This class needs to override some methods :
+This class can override these methods :

 - `OnStart()` : Executed at the very start of the process, can be used to setup a file
 - `OnTenantRunningStart(Tenant tenant)` : Executed at the start of the process for the tenant and expose the `Tenant` object